BDC Hamburger Icon

 Open row

-We’ll explain more about what an HRIS is, how it works, what it does and how to implement an HRIS in your business.
+We’ll explain more about HRIS solutions, how they work, what they do and how to implement one in your business.

 Did You Know?Did you know

-Some of the best human resources software can support HRIS functions.
-For example, monday.com partners with a third-party solution to provide HRIS functions within its platform.
-Read our monday.com HR software review to learn more.
+Some of the best HR software solutions support HRIS functions.
+For example, Papaya Global partners with a third-party solution to provide HRIS functions within its platform.
+Read our Papaya Global review to learn more.

-An HRIS is an HR software solution that stores and analyzes employee data for end-to-end human resources management (HRM).
-This data is used in daily HR tasks, including employee recruitment, payroll processing, accounting and performance management.
+An HRIS is an HR software solution that stores and analyzes employee data for end-to-end HRM.
+This data is used daily for HR tasks, including employee recruitment, payroll processing, accounting and performance management.

 How does an HRIS work?

-An HRIS is usually cloud-based, meaning the software is managed outside the organization, creating easy access for employees.
-These systems run on employee data generated by HR department personnel.
-The HRIS organizes this information into in-depth HR reports.
-Other data, such as time-off requests and benefits, are also automated through an HRIS, making managing these tasks easier on HR personnel.
+An HRIS is usually cloud-based, meaning the software is managed outside the organization, allowing employees to access it easily.
+These systems run on employee data generated by HR personnel and organize this information into in-depth HR reports.
+Other data, such as time-off requests and benefits, is also automated through an HRIS, making these tasks easier for HR personnel to manage.

 FYIDid you know